 Largemouth bass are found in almost every body of freshwater in Florida.
-With more than 7,500 lakes available, anglers sometimes face a tough decision about where to fish.
+With more than 7,500 lakes and other waters available, anglers sometimes face a tough decision about where to fish.
 The following list of Top Spots for Black Bass aims to help anglers find a quality place to catch either good numbers of bass or to catch a trophy bass.
-FWC fisheries biologists selected these Florida lakes and rivers (in no specific order) as top black bass fishing destinations for 2017.
-All the sportfish Top Spots can be viewed on the Top Spots Map.
+FWC fisheries biologists selected these Florida lakes and rivers (in no specific order) as top black bass fishing destinations for 2019.
+You can review these and other "Sport Fish Top Spots" on our Top Spots Map.

-Note: See the Department of Health's Florida Fish Consumption Advisories for important information about eating fish.
+Note: See the Department of Health's Florida Fish Consumption Advisories for important information about eating bass and other fish.

 West Lake Tohopekaliga (Lake Toho)

 Located adjacent to the City of Kissimmee in central Florida, the 18,810-acre West Lake Tohopekaliga is well known throughout the angling community for producing excellent fishing as well as trophy largemouth bass.
+In fact, this lake is in the top 5 lakes statewide for TrophyCatch approved entries.
 The lake continues to provide anglers with a diverse plant community for which to try their luck and also affords fish a wide variety of optimum habitat to utilize.
-Bass anglers fishing Lake Tohopekaliga in 2016 have reported excellent catches of fish with several trophy fish being caught.
-Results from angler surveys conducted from August through November indicated bass anglers once again experienced an exceptional catch success rate of 0.90 fish/hr, which is well above the average for many other lakes monitored within the state.
+Results from angler surveys conducted from January through April 2018 indicate bass anglers once again experienced an exceptional catch success rate of 0.78 fish/hr, which is well above the average for many other lakes monitored within the state.
+Usually, catch rates decline in the summer, but this year catch rates remained high with the trend continuing through fall 2018.
 Based on the reputation of outstanding bass fishing, bass tournament directors annually select Lake Tohopekaliga as “must go to” water body for their respective clubs and tournament trails.
+This winter, FLW and Major League fishing will be conducting events on Toho so come on out to see what the pros are doing!

 The majority of anglers targeting trophy bass use live bait (golden shiners) during late winter/early spring.
 Anglers typically have good success fishing with shiners inshore near native vegetation or topped-out hydrilla.
-Plastic baits (worms, crawfish and lizards) flipped or pitched along either grass edges, hydrilla or bulrush will also account for some quality-sized bass.
+Plastic baits (worms, crawfish and lizards) or swim jigs flipped or pitched along either grass edges, hydrilla or bulrush will also account for some quality-sized bass.
 Spinnerbaits, plastic frog imitations, soft jerkbaits and chugging baits can also be very productive.
 Both Texas- and Carolina-rigged plastic worms, rattling crankbaits, buzz-baits and chugging baits are proven lures during warmer months of the year.
 Also, schooling activity by bass can usually be observed during warm months and can provide anglers with some fast action on topwater baits and lipless crankbaits.
+Look for schooling bass just south and east of Makinson Island in open water or adjacent to the Kissimmee grass edges.

 North Steer Beach, Lanier Point, Little Grassy Island and Goblet's Cove are areas that bass anglers frequent and have had good success in the past.
 Both Shingle Creek and St. Cloud Canal (C-31) hold good concentrations of fish when flow is present through these tributaries.
 Eight man-made fish attractors located in deeper areas of the lake consistently produce good stringers of bass during the summer.